Fighting for you

-- Transferring an employee to other office locations after they turn 50
+- Transferring an employee to another office location after they turn 50,

-- Sending forceful offers of early retirement to employees
+- Sending forceful offers of early retirement to employees, and

-However, employers can discriminate against you based on age in more subtle ways, from withholding training opportunities to employee benefits.
-Sometimes, it may be no more than a feeling that you are being treated differently to younger coworkers in your organization.
+However, employers can discriminate against you based on age in more subtle ways, from withholding training opportunities to reducing employee benefits and excluding older employees from after-hours work events.
+Sometimes, it may be no more than a feeling that you are being treated differently from younger coworkers in your organization.

 Whatever the reason, age discrimination can negatively impact your: